hashicorp/terraform-website/content/source/docs/enterprise/private/simplified-migration.html.md

 To revert to the AMI after running the migration script:

 * If you've already manipulated the state file to move the resources, you'll need to restore the original state file.
-* With your original terraform state file in place, return to the [Amazon RDS Snapshots](https://console.aws.amazon.com/rds/home?region=us-east-1#db-snapshots:) and find the snapshot you created before migrating.
+* With your original Terraform state file in place, return to the [Amazon RDS Snapshots](https://console.aws.amazon.com/rds/home?region=us-east-1#db-snapshots:) and find the snapshot you created before migrating.
 Click on the snapshot and note its **ARN** value.
 Open your **.tfvars** file and add `db_snapshot = "arn-value-of-snapshot"`.
 * Run `terraform apply` to make sure everything is set up.
 This will result in a new RDS instance being built against the snapshot.
 * If the EC2 instance is still running from the migration process, run `shutdown` on it to get a new instance created.
 * Return to the original hostname used for the cluster.